zshi719/2025-Data-24100/project_assignments/part_3.md

   - `make notebook`
   - `make interactive`
   - `make flask`
 - Testing `Flask`.
 We will run `make flask` and then send API requests to the endpoints above and verify that the return the expected values.
-We will also send requests which do do not have the correct api key set to make sure that these errors are handled gracefully.
+We will also send requests which do not have the correct api key set to make sure that these errors are handled gracefully.

 ## Ways to test your Requests